awsdocs/amazon-glacier-developer-guide/doc_source/api-multipart-list-uploads.md

 #### Example Response<a name="api-multipart-list-uploads-example-response"></a>

-In the response Amazon Glacier returns a list of all in\-progress multipart uploads for the specified vault\.
+In the response Glacier returns a list of all in\-progress multipart uploads for the specified vault\.
 The `marker` field is `null`, which indicates that there are no more uploads to list\.

 ```
  1. HTTP/1.1 200 OK